joey1089/joey1089/README.md

-### Hi there 👋,I'm Joseph Peter,AWS and Linux Certified, am currently learning DevOps technologies and doing DevOps related projects along with python to improve my skill set to be a good fit, so check out my projects for yourself.
+### Hi there 👋,I'm Joseph Peter, AWS and Linux Certified, am currently learning DevOps technologies and doing DevOps related projects along with python to improve my skill set to be a good fit, so check out my projects for yourself.
 I'm also interested in open source projects.please let me know how can I contribute to your open source project.
 Thank you.

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also include what tech you're interested in and what you are currently learning -->